aaronr7734/team-8-project/reports/report-07.md

    Elizabeth's Thoughts: The presentation was a huge success all around and the next deliverable is coming along nicely.

-   Ceanna's Thoughts: We successed coming together as a team.
+   Ceanna's Thoughts: We succeeded in coming together as a team.
 I feel that we have a good plan for the next week.

    Aaron's Thoughts: We did a pretty good job on the presentation!
 Communication is improving and we're finally getting a handle on things.